lupyuen/lupyuen.github.io/src/marathon.md

 - Are we stepping into a puddle?
 Or a poodle?

 - Concentrate 100% on our running and breathing.
-No worries about Phone Notifications, Emails, Social Media, AI, The Environment, ...
+No worries about Phone Notifications, Emails, Pull Requests, Social Media, AI, The Environment, ...

 _Ouch!
 Something hurts!_